Grade 2/3: Two hiking options daily

 Hike along the beautiful Rio Aguas Limpias – the river of clean water.
 You can have a leisurely day walking to a lovely picnic spot.
 Alternatively head higher to a series of lakes set amongst spectacular mountain scenery or the peak of Musales (2654m) (8707ft).
 Second night at Hotel Almud.

 Today you cross over to the western side of the valley and head south.
-Optional side trips to two summits including Punta del Pacino (1965m) (6447ft) for panoramic views across the valley.
-Descend to the tiny village of Sandiniés and spend the night at Casa Pelentos.
+The route passes through lovely alpine meadows which are covered in orchids during early summer.
+The views are great throughout teh day.
+There are two optional side trips to two summits.
+One to Punta del Pacino (1965m) (6447ft) for panoramic views across the valley – you can see nearly the whole weekshiking route from the summit.

 Including side trips: 18km (11 miles), ascent: 1000m (3280ft)